 The first obstacle is that I don’t know how well I understand what they do see, what their own claims are.
 I encounter phrases like "apartheid" and "medical experimentation," but this kind of framing depends on accepting a set of basic claims about COVID – particularly perhaps about the nature of (and safety and efficacy of) the vaccines.
 For example, I don't currently accept the claim that the COVID vaccines are "experimental" so I can't engage with questions that frame vaccination as experimentation.
 To engage with questions of apartheid and experimentation, or any of this really, I would want to step back and better understand the claims that this framing depends on.

 There are a lot of different and sometimes conflicting counter-claims to the mainstream claims about COVID, the vaccines, etc. Is COVID a hoax, or is it a bioweapon?
 That's an unfair oversimplification of two counter-claims I'm familiar with, but suffice it to say it's noisy out there, and it's hard to engage with noise.
 Was the pandemic planned, or are bad actors exploiting a pandemic that happened to develop?
 Exploiting it for personal gain, or for ideological reasons?
 These are all different claims, and they're worth looking at separately.
-I don't know which of the many claims you currently accept.

 This second obstacle is a sort of Occam’s Razor / game theory test of the reality that many anti-vax arguments lean on – the idea that the vast majority of doctors, scientists, journalists, bureaucrats, etc all around the world are engaged in a gigantic lie or delusion.
 The CDC?
 Lying.
 Every mainstream news source around the world?
 Lying.
 Countless doctors, nurses, and other health professionals?
 Liars or fools.
 What about the doctors and nurses I know personally?
 Liars or fools.